0sAND1s/COM2HC/README.md

-Serial port transfer tool between PCs and ICE Felix HCs
+Serial port transfer tool between PCs and ICE Felix HCs Runs on Windows command line.

-ICE Felix HC computers are Romanian Sinclar Spectrum clones.
+ICE Felix HC computers are Romanian Sinclar Spectrum computer clones.
 Reliable transfer with built in BASIC commands can be achieved at 4800 BAUD, not higher.
 Using machine code routines on HC can speed up the transfer up to 19600 BAUD.